thosgood/this-weeks-finds/markdown/251-300/week259.md

 He says an ideal P is "prime" if whenever a product of two elements in R is in P, at least one of them is in P.

-He defines the "spectrum" Spec(R) of a commutative monoid R to be the set of its prime ideals.
+He defines the "spectrum" \operatorname{Spec}(R) of a commutative monoid R to be the set of its prime ideals.
 He gives this the "Zariski topology".
 That's the topology where the closed sets are the whole space, or any set of prime ideals that contain a given ideal.

-He then shows how to get a sheaf of commutative monoids on Spec(R).
+He then shows how to get a sheaf of commutative monoids on \operatorname{Spec}(R).
 He defines a "scheme" to be a space equipped with a sheaf of commutative monoids that's *locally* isomorphic to one of this sort.